teto1992/ordleg-points/README.md

 # ordleg-points
-A Prolog prototype to automatically count points in the "Ordleg" game by FlyingTiger
+A Prolog prototype to automatically count points in the [Ordleg](https://flyingtiger.com/it/products/word-play-3029097) game by FlyingTiger